 The brewery also tragically burned down in August of 2017, closing the business and brewery while they rebuilt at the same location.
 Luckily, the rebuild didn’t take too long, and the new building was completed and ready for a reopen in June of 2018.
 The inn portion was not included in the rebuild, in lieu of an upper level dining area offering views of Lake Michigan and downtown Egg Harbor.

-Founded in 2012, Door County Brewing Company is a family owned craft brewery.
-Owned and run by the McMahon family, Door County Brewing Company is located in Baileys Harbor and uses as many ingredients for their beer from Door County as possible.
+Founded in 2012, Door County Brewing Company is located in Baileys Harbor and uses as many ingredients for their beer from Door County as possible.

 In 2017 the growing brewery opened a new, larger, location blocks from their first, and named it the Door County Brewing Co.
 Taproom & Music Hall, putting emphasis on their intention of hosting live music performances in the taproom space.
 Since opening, they have been consistently hosting community focused events, plenty of live music almost every Friday and Saturday, and even a weekly farmers market on Thursdays.